ccswbs/UoGd7-Training/accessibilitytop.md

 ## 3. Association
 * Text, headings, buttons, fields, etc. that are visually connected must also be programmatically connected.
 * Make sure not to give instructions based solely on a location of content, such as 'In the box to your right.'
 This information is useless if you cannot see the screen.
 Supplement the instructions by naming a heading that users can navigate to.
 * Ensure link text can be read out of context.
-Avoid link test like 'Click here,' 'Read more.'
+Avoid link test like 'Click here,' or 'Read more.'

 ## 4. Colour for everyone
 * Ensure that the colour of the background and the colour of the text are of sufficient contrast to each other.
 That way, people with low vision can also read it.